Sphere packing in a cube

 In geometry, sphere packing in a cube is a three-dimensional sphere packing problem with the objective of packing spheres inside a cube.
 It is the three-dimensional equivalent of the circle packing in a square problem in two dimensions.
 The problem consists of determining the optimal packing of a given number of spheres inside the cube.

 Gensane traces the origin of the problem to work of J. Schaer in the mid-1960s.
 Reviewing Schaer's work, H. S. M. Coxeter writes that he "proves that the arrangements for $k=2,3,4,8,9$ are what anyone would have guessed".
 The cases $k=7$ and $k=10$ were resolved in later work of Schaer, and a packing for $k=14$ was proven optimal by Joós.
 For larger numbers of spheres, all results so far are conjectural.
 In a 1971 paper, Goldberg found many non-optimal packings for other values of $k$ and three that may still be optimal.
 Gensane improved the rest of Goldberg's packings and found good packings for up to 32 spheres.

-Goldberg also conjectured that for numbers of spheres of the form $k=\lfloor p^3/2\rfloor$, the optimal packing of spheres in a cube is a form of cubic close-packing.
+Goldberg also conjectured that for numbers of spheres of the form $k=\lceil p^3/2\rceil$, the optimal packing of spheres in a cube is a form of cubic close-packing.
 However, omitting as few as two spheres from this number allows a different and tighter packing.